Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 by Doug from s.d.ca

 I’m curious about the pump he’s using.
-Sounds to me like it might be tripping off on thermal overload.
-Can we have the model of pump?
+Sounds to me like it might be the air compressor overload keeps tripping.
+Can we have the model of the pump?
 And if I’m correct, perhaps a second pump to take over from the overheated one (preferably before it actually overheats) would finish the job.